dyna-mis/dynamis_jea/README.md

 **NOTE**

-The benchmark data files (in the folder INPUT) were generated with the https://github.com/dyna-mis/labeling-instance-generator.
+The benchmark data files (in the folder `INPUT`) were generated with the https://github.com/dyna-mis/labeling-instance-generator.
 However, since the four large rectangle files are lost, we generate new files with seed 0.
-The computed results are slightly different; however, the generated plots (Fig.14) have similar patterns as our paper.
+The computed results are slightly different; however, the generated plots (Fig.14) should have similar patterns as our paper.